The Learning And Development Team

 Individual mentoring support: Students are allocated a key worker from the Learning Development team and students are met with on a regular basis.

 Transition programmes: We have a strong tradition for personalised transition programmes.
 The opportunity for students with significant needs or anxieties to visit The Highfield School contributes to a smooth and happy transition.
 We can provide additional visits at different times during the school day, tours of the school, practise using the canteen, opportunity to chat to other students during Munch Club, question and answer sessions and time spent in the Learning Development Suite with a range of teaching assistants.
+We also support Post-16 transition and invite colleges and alternative settings to EHCP reviews and our post-16 information evening.
+The Learning Development team liaise with our Services for Young people advisor and support with student applications, visits to local colleges/sixth form and have supportive discussions with the student about their next steps.

-Assessment of needs: Where further investigation is required we liaise closely with external professionals such as our attached Educational Psychologist, Specialist Advisory Teachers for autism, speech, language and communication, sensory impairment and specific learning difficulties in order to develop individual and whole school programmes of support based on significant expertise in their fields.
+Assessment of needs: Where further investigation is required, we liaise closely with external professionals such as our attached Educational Psychologist, Specialist Advisory Teachers for autism, speech, language and communication, sensory impairment and specific learning difficulties in order to develop individual and whole school programmes of support based on significant expertise in their fields.
 Where appropriate, we work with parents to request from the Local Authority an assessment towards securing an Education Health and Care Plan.

 The needs of students with sensory or physical disabilities are accommodated to ensure the fullest possible access to and participation in the curriculum.

 We also provide assessment and support students for whom English is an additional language.
+To support this process, our EAL Teaching Assistant builds a relationship with our EAL students and liaises with school staff to ensure appropriate strategies are in place.

 Access arrangements / special considerations: The school makes every effort to secure examination access arrangements for students whose additional needs meet the required threshold.
 Any such adjustments must be in line with the student’s normal way of working and the school is required to provide substantial evidence that these needs are both sustained and current.
-The school uses an external Specialist Teacher, usually at the start of Year 10, to conduct a formal and objective assessment; final decisions rest with the external examinations boards and are outside the school’s control.
+Where necessary, the school uses an external Specialist Teacher, usually at the start of Year 10, to conduct a formal and objective assessment; final decisions rest with the external examinations boards and are outside the school’s control.
 Once agreed the student is responsible for using the access arrangements that have been put in place.

 Transferable skills: we provide short programmes of support for note taking, revision techniques, planning, and organisation and memory skills.

 Parent support and liaison: We have a strong tradition of working proactively with parents and students and are happy to discuss concerns about students.
+We hold termly events and provide opportunities for parents to meet and discuss their child with Learning Development staff.

 The Highfield SEND Offer can be accessed here: Offer